cosmos/cosmos-sdk/docs/spec/lcd/specification.md

 ![Simple Merkle Tree](pics/simpleMerkleTree.png)

-As we have discussed in [LCD trust-propagation](https://github.com/irisnet/cosmos-sdk/tree/bianjie/lcd_spec/docs/spec/lcd#trust-propagation), the AppHash can be verified by checking voting power against trusted validator set.
+As we have discussed in [LCD trust-propagation](https://github.com/irisnet/cosmos-sdk/tree/bianjie/lcd_spec/docs/spec/lcd#trust-propagation), the AppHash can be verified by checking voting power against a trusted validator set.
 Here we just need to build proof from ABCI state to AppHash.
-The proof contains two part:
+The proof contains two parts:

 * IAVL proof
-* Substore to appHash proof
+* Substore to AppHash proof

 1. **IAVL Proof**

-	The proof can be divided into two types: exist proof and absence proof.
-If the query key exists in the IAVL store, then it returns key-value and exist proof.
-On the other size, if the key doesn't exist, then it only return absence proof which can demostrate the key definitely doesn't exist.
+	The proof has two types: existance proof and absence proof.
+If the query key exists in the IAVL store, then it returns key-value and its existance proof.
+On the other hand, if the key doesn't exist, then it only returns absence proof which can demostrate the key definitely doesn't exist.

-	1. **IAVL Exist Proof**
+	1. **IAVL Existance Proof**

 ```
 type CommitID struct {